Create a rule for HTTP or HTTPS traffic

 — ID or name of the target group.
 Specify if the action is selectedREDIRECT_TO_POOL

 .
-The list can be viewed using the commandopenstack loadbalancer pool list
+The list can be viewed with the commandopenstack loadbalancer pool list

 .
-If you don't already have a target group, create it.
+If you don't have a target group yet, create one.

 -